 The moon’s effects, including heaviness, sudden hotness, ringing ears and general weirdness – which forces the bodies to adjust to the massive changes occurring in the universe – make it the perfect time to perceive the poet’s pearls of wisdom.

-Gitte Sætre’s oeuvre deals with current and relevant issues such as climate change, neoliberal ideological patterns, as well as cultural radicalism.
+Gitte Sætre’s oeuvre deals with current issues such as climate change, neo-liberal ideological patterns, as well as cultural radicalism.
 Her body of work is characterized by the weight of contemporary society, yet opening room for humor and quiet reflection.
 Previous projects include Woman Cleaning (2014-2019), The Soups&Stories Project (2014-2017), Magic of Seven (2016) and The Green Hijab Movement (2014-2019).

 Frans Jacobi works with performance, film, and text.
 His art addresses today’s political crises, seen through dark poetic humor.
 In 2015 he started the ongoing research-project Synsmaskinen and in 2017, he and Gitte Sætre initiated Green Hijab Movement.
-Jacobi is Professor of Time-based Art and Head of Department at the Academy of Fine Arts, Institute of Contemporary Art, UiB, Bergen.
+Jacobi is Professor of Timebased Art at the Art Academy, Department of Contemporary Art at the University of Bergen, Norway.